|Policy & Guidance|

 NIH-conducted and –supported Clinical research must conform to the NIH Policy and Guidelines on the Inclusion of Women and Minorities as Subjects in Clinical Research (http://grants.nih.gov/grants/funding/women_min/guidelines_amended_10_2001.htm), in accord with section 492B of the PHS Act, added by the NIH Revitalization Act of 1993.
 The policy requires that women and members of minority groups and their subpopulations be included in NIH-conducted or supported clinical research, unless a clear and compelling rationale and justification establishes to the satisfaction of the NIH IC Director that inclusion is inappropriate with respect to the health of the subjects or the purpose of the research.
 Exclusion under other circumstances may be made by the Director, NIH, upon the recommendation of an IC Director based on a compelling rationale and justification.

 Cost is not an acceptable reason for exclusion except when the research would duplicate existing data.
 Women of childbearing potential should not be routinely excluded from participation in clinical research.
 The policy applies to research subjects of all ages in NIH-supported clinical research studies (see definition of clinical research).
-The inclusion of women and members of minority groups and their subpopulations must be addressed in developing a research design appropriate to the scientific objectives of the study.
-A proposed outreach program for recruiting women and minorities as participants should also be included.
-When an NIH-defined Phase III clinical trial is proposed, investigators must consider whether clinically important sex/gender and race/ethnicity differences in the intervention effect are to be expected and plan the research accordingly.
+The inclusion of individuals on the basis of sex/gender, race, and ethnicity must be addressed in developing a research design appropriate to the scientific objectives of the study.
+A proposed outreach program for recruiting should also be included.
+When an NIH-defined Phase III clinical trial is proposed, investigators must consider whether clinically important sex/gender, racial, and/or ethnic differences in the intervention effect are to be expected and plan the research accordingly.

-To be eligible for NIH funding, all clinical research involving investigational drugs and devices, or other products regulated by the FDA, must comply with all applicable FDA requirements, including those for INDs, IDEs, and human subject protection.
-Among other provisions, FDA regulations for human subjects protection are published in 21 CFR parts 50 and 56 with additional standards found in parts 312 and 812.
+To be eligible for NIH funding, all clinical research involving investigational drugs and devices, or other products regulated by the FDA, must comply with all applicable FDA requirements, including those for INDs, IDEs, and human subjects protections.
+Among other provisions, FDA regulations for human subjects protections are published in 21 CFR parts 50 and 56 with additional standards found in parts 312 and 812.

 When applicable, the sponsor of the IND/IDE, whether NIH, a grantee, or a third party, is legally responsible for meeting the FDA requirements for sponsors.
 If the sponsor is also the PI, then the sponsor will need to satisfy FDA's requirements for sponsor-investigators.
 If the IND/IDE sponsor is a third party, such as a pharmaceutical company or research organization under contract to a grantee or to a pharmaceutical company, the legal responsibility for monitoring the clinical trial and reporting to FDA rests with the sponsor rather than the grantee.
 This generally will be the case for larger, multi-site clinical trials.
 If the grantee is the IND/IDE holder, commonly referred to as an "investigator-initiated IND/IDE," the grantee or the investigator serves as the sponsor and assumes the legal responsibility.
 In any case, the grantee is ultimately responsible to NIH for ensuring compliance with the applicable requirements for protection of human subjects, including compliance with FDA's requirements.